-In order to enter any intramural leagues each college or faculty must submit a performance bond at the beginning of the season which will be held in trust and returned in full if no teams from that college/faculty default.
+In order to enter any intramural leagues each recognized unit must submit a performance bond at the beginning of the season which will be held in trust and returned in full if no teams from that recognized unit default.
 The bond will, however, be forfeited in part or whole upon defaults.